Masks and COVID-19: When, how and why you'd wear them

 - Vulnerable people, such as older adults, and those with underlying medical conditions.

-Gardam said while wearing a mask makes "zero sense" while walking down the street, there is a logic to using one if you're forced to be in an enclosed space, such as public transit or a crowded grocery store (although many grocery stores are now limiting the number of customers inside).
+Gardam said while wearing a mask makes "zero sense" while walking down the street, there is a logic to using one if you're forced to be in an enclosed space, such as public transit or a crowded grocery store (although many grocery stores are now limiting the number of customers inside) — circumstances where non-medical masks are now recommended by both Canada and the U.S.

 Why is there so much more mask-wearing in Asia and among Asian people?